MalarzDawid/monopoly_game_arena/docs/quickstart.md

 ### Query legal actions and apply them

-Use the high‑level rules API to get legal actions and apply one.
+Use the high-level rules API to get legal actions and apply one.

 ```python
 from monopoly.rules import get_legal_actions, apply_action, Action